-50 years/50 stories is a special campaign NEMCSA is launching in 2018 in honor of our 50th anniversary.
+50 years/50 stories is a special campaign NEMCSA launched in 2018 in honor of our 50th anniversary.

 Throughout 2018, we will be highlighting our participants, partners, volunteers, and employees as a way of sharing our story with the community.
 We would not have made it 50 years without the tremendous successes of our participants, our dedicated employees, or the support of those people and organizations who believe in our work to fight poverty in Northeast Michigan.